Real Axe Captivates Ngee Ann Poly Open House With Groundbreaking AI-Powered Interactive Experiences

 These AI-powered experiences not only elevated engagement but also conferred Ngee Ann Poly with an unparalleled edge, transforming the event's essence and imprinting lasting impressions on all participants.
 Real Axe's visionary applications of AI technology reshaped interactions, setting new benchmarks in immersive experiences.

-CEO, Mr. Li Pengfei, affirmed, "At Real Axe, our dedication to pioneering experiential technology remains unwavering.
-Through our innovative applications of artificial intelligence technology, we craft personalised and visionary experiences that seamlessly blend technology and human interaction, shaping a progressive future."
+CEO, Mr. Li Pengfei, affirmed, 'At Real Axe, our dedication to pioneering experiential technology remains unwavering.
+Through our innovative applications of artificial intelligence technology, we craft personalised and visionary experiences that seamlessly blend technology and human interaction, shaping a progressive future.'
+AI-Driven Experiential Technology Breakthroughs Real Axe

 Hashtag: #RealAxe #AI #ArtificialIntelligence #GestureLearning #HandGestureRecognition #GenerativeAI #MultimodalAi #ExperientialTechnology #Innovation #InteractiveExperiences #Campaign #Education